-The recommended dose of nelarabine for children and adolescents is 650 mg/m administered intravenously over one hour daily for 5 consecutive days, repeated every 21 days.
+The recommended dose of nelarabine for children and adolescents (aged 21 years and younger) is 650 mg/m2 administered intravenously over one hour daily for 5 consecutive days, repeated every 21 days.

-In clinical studies, the 650 mg/m and 1,500 mg/m dose have both been used in patients in the age range 16 to 21 years.
+In clinical studies, the 650 mg/m2 and 1,500 mg/m2 dose have both been used in patients in the age range 16 to 21 years.
 Efficacy and safety were similar for both regimens.
 The prescribing physician should consider which regimen is appropriate when treating patients in this age range.